apache/airflow-site/landing-pages/site/content/en/blog/airflow-2.3.0/index.md

 **Screenshots**:
 ![The new grid view](grid-view.png)

+## Purge history from metadata database

+Airflow 2.3.0 introduces a new `airflow db clean` command that can be used to purge old data from the metadata database.

+You would want to use this command if you want to reduce the size of the metadata database.

+More information can be found here: [Purge history from metadata database](https://airflow.apache.org/docs/apache-airflow/2.3.0/usage-cli.html#purge-history-from-metadata-database)

 ## LocalKubernetesExecutor

-There is a new executor names LocalKubernetesExecutor.
+There is a new executor named LocalKubernetesExecutor.
 This executor helps you run some tasks using LocalExecutor and run another set of tasks using the KubernetesExecutor in the same deployment based on the task's queue.

-More information can be found here: [LocalKubernetesExecutor](https://airflow.apache.org/docs/apache-airflow/latest/executor/local_kubernetes.html)
+More information can be found here: [LocalKubernetesExecutor](https://airflow.apache.org/docs/apache-airflow/2.3.0/executor/local_kubernetes.html)

 ## DagProcessorManager as standalone process (AIP-43)